What Is Interstitial Cystitis?

 Complementary Evaluation

-- 1.Potassium sensitivity test (PST): positive suggests urothelial barrier dysfunction
+• 1.Potassium sensitivity test (PST): a positive result suggests urothelial barrier dysfunction

-- 4.Urodynamic study: differentiation from overactive bladder (optional)
+• 4.Urodynamic study: distinguishes IC from overactive bladder (optional)

 Urinary Tract Infection

-Not indicated in the acute phase of UTI; can treat residual hypersensitivity
+Not indicated during acute UTI; can treat residual hypersensitivity

 Overactive Bladder